mattinglyas/ledStripVolume/README.md

 - Pin A7 (ADC7) is tied to on-board buttons for changing modes
 - Pin 8 is used to transmit data over FastLED

 To install everything, create the circuitry below and connect to the controller.
-Then, to attach the LED strip, connect the data pin to the controller.
-Make sure that the +5v and GND connections to the LED strip come from an external power supply and not from the controller.
+Then, to attach the LED strip, connect the data pin.
+Make sure that the +5v and GND connections to the LED strip come from an external power supply.
 The power requirements for longer strips are too high for many Arduino-compatible controllers (including the one used here).

 #### The Peak Detector